Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 • When are Ros and Guil and the Players real?
 When they are acting out the script of Hamlet and (in the Players’ case) other scripts, or when they are left to be ‘themselves’ because they are not required by their scripts?

-• The Players’ dumb show–their rehearsal of The Murder of Gonzago or The Mousetrap from within Hamlet,—adds an extra level of illusion.
-We therefore we end up with four levels:
+• The Players’ dumb show–their rehearsal of The Murder of Gonzago or The Mousetrap in Hamlet,–adds an extra level of illusion.
+We therefore we end with four levels:

 1) the audience in the theatre–real or not real?;

-2) Ros and Guil and the Players–real in their times out of script?;
+2) Ros and Guil and the Players–real in their times out of the script of Hamlet?;

 3) the dominating script of Hamlet—real or unreal?;